 Include a statement in the contract that says you and the independent contractor agree to an independent contractor relationship.
 The independent contractor should acknowledge that they are not entitled to any benefits provided to your employees, and that they are responsible for paying their own taxes.
 Along with a written agreement, it’s a good idea to keep anything on file that can be used as proof of self-employment such as a business or professional license, proof of insurance, or business cards.

-Remember, you are establishing a business-to-business relationship—independent contractors are free to determine how and when they work.
+Remember, you are establishing a business-to-business relationship—independent contractors are free to determine how, when, and where they work among other factors.
 A contract is a great way to establish project scope, communication, and management, but at the end of the day an independent contractor is not your employee and cannot be treated as such.

 For further advice and information in drafting an independent contractor agreement, contact us today.